 - Use plastic covers for pillows, mattresses, and box springs.
 Avoid overstuffed furniture and down-filled bedding or pillows.

 - Wash your bedding every week in hot water.

-- Wear a mask and gloves when cleaning, vacuuming or painting to limit dust and chemical exposure.
+- Wear a mask and gloves when you clean, vacuum, or paint.
+That will limit your exposure to dust and chemicals.

-- Limit throw rugs to reduce dust and mold.
-If you do have rugs, make sure they are washable.
+- Limit how many throw rugs you keep to reduce dust and mold.
+If you do have them, make sure you can wash them.

-- When possible, choose hardwood floors instead of carpeting.
-If you must have carpeting, choose low-pile material.
+- When possible, choose hardwood floors.
+If you must have carpet, go with a low-pile opting.

 - Avoid dust-collecting Venetian blinds or long drapes.
-Replace old drapes with window shades instead.
+Replace old window coverings with shades or shutters.

-- Make sure there is an exhaust fan over the stove to remove cooking fumes.
+- Install an exhaust fan over your stove to remove cooking fumes.